fershad/fershad.com/src/writing/co2e-estimates-in-firefox-profiler.md

 With all the other above, you’d want to capture a clean baseline of your system’s power usage before capturing a profile for whatever you’re testing.

+{% callout 'Measure your own website or app' %}
+Want to start measuring the energy consumption of your own website or app?
+I can help guide your tech team through the process with hands on workshops, bespoke consultancy, and ongoing support.
+[Get in touch](/services) to start a conversation.
+{% endcallout %}

 ## Closing thoughts

 This is super cool stuff, and exposes a lot of potential avenues for research and auditing.
 The impact of device usage is significant as a whole, even if the impact of individual devices is measured in milligrams.
 One only needs to look at [Mozilla’s own greenhouse gas emissions findings](https://blog.mozilla.org/en/mozilla/release-mozillas-greenhouse-gas-emissions-baseline/).